 Research and analysis activities for ABoVE will be carried out in study sites located across western Canada and Alaska.
 Studies will be carried out over a range of spatial scales, including within different terrestrial ecoregions, within primary and secondary research areas, within discrete landscape units (such as a watershed ordisturbance event), and within plots (at a scale of 10 m to 1 km).
 The exact geographic boundaries and location of study sites will be determined in the more detailed planning activities to follow, and will be influenced by collaborating programs and projects.

-Download the ESRI Shapefile and/or TIFF of the ABoVE Study Domain, or access on the web as an item in ArcGIS Online where it can be viewed, downloaded locally, or added to a map as a web feature service.
+Download the ESRI Shapefile, KMZ, TIFF or access on the web of the ABoVE Study Domain as an item in ArcGIS Online where it can be viewed, downloaded locally, or added to a map as a web feature service.

 The conceptual timeline for ABoVE Research Activities presented in the ABoVE Concise Experiment Plan (ACEP Table 4.1 below) generally follows three objective-driven phases over the 9 to 10 year period of the Field Campaign.
 The research focus will evolve across each phase as guided by the Vulnerability/Resilience Framework, where studies of ecosystem dynamics provide the foundation for further research on the consequences to and responses of society to changes in ecosystem services.
 The first two phases will predominately focus on the Ecosystem Dynamics Objectives and the Ecosystem Services Objectives, respectively, and will include the bulk of the Intensive Study Period.
 While each phase has a focus area of research, this should not preclude studies designed to address the other questions and objectives as warranted.
 A final phase focused on the analysis and synthesis of ABoVE research is needed following the completion of the main portion of field and airborne data collection activities.